our

 HISTORY

+Construction of the new convent and school was completed by January 1926, and Bishop Sheil blessed the buildings, dedicating the new school to St. Teresa of the Little Flower.
 The convent, school and boarding facilities were placed under the control of the Sisters of Mercy.
-The five founding Sisters of Mercy were Sr Mary Bonaventure Clifford (Mother Superior), Sr M Baptist Woods, Sr M Gerard Gibbs, Sr M Mechtilde Hogan, and Sr M Stanislaus Collins.
+The five founding Sisters of Mercy were Sr. Mary Bonaventure Clifford (Mother Superior), Sr. M. Baptist Woods, Sr. M. Gerard Gibbs, Sr. M. Mechtilde Hogan, and Sr. M. Stanislaus Collins.

 The Sisters of Mercy left Springsure in December 1982, and the school was handed over to a lay Principal (Mr Terry Cahill) and an all-lay staff in 1983.